demisto/content-docs/content-repo/extra-docs/articles/Email-Communication-Readme.md

 ## Before You Start

 This pack requires that you must have active instances of both a mail listener and mail sender integration in order to send and receive emails, and an active instance of the Demisto REST API integration.
-Configure either the [Gmail integration](https://xsoar.pan.dev/docs/reference/integrations/gmail) or the [MS Graph Mail integration](https://xsoar.pan.dev/docs/reference/integrations/microsoft-graph-mail), or both the [EWS Mail Sender](https://xsoar.pan.dev/docs/reference/integrations/ews-mail-sender) and [EWS V2](https://xsoar.pan.dev/docs/reference/integrations/ews-v2) integrations.
+Configure either the [Gmail integration](https://xsoar.pan.dev/docs/reference/integrations/gmail) or [MS Graph Mail Single User integration](https://xsoar.pan.dev/docs/reference/integrations/microsoft-graph-mail-single-user) or the [MS Graph Mail integration](https://xsoar.pan.dev/docs/reference/integrations/microsoft-graph-mail), or both the [EWS Mail Sender](https://xsoar.pan.dev/docs/reference/integrations/ews-mail-sender) and [EWS V2](https://xsoar.pan.dev/docs/reference/integrations/ews-v2) integrations.
 In addition, configure the Demisto REST API integration which requires a Demisto API key.

-The out-of-the-box classification and mapping (for EWS, Gmail, and MS Graph Mail) in the pack map the incident data to custom incident fields.
+The out-of-the-box classification and mapping (for EWS, Gmail, MS Graph Mail, and MS Graph Mail Single user) in the pack map the incident data to custom incident fields.
 Those custom incident fields are populated with specific values for the Email Communication scripts to execute.

-If an EWS, Gmail, or MS Graph Mail instance is already configured for other incident types, create a new instance for the email communication type with the associated classification and mapping.
+If an EWS, Gmail, MS Graph Mail or MS Graph Mail Single user instance is already configured for other incident types, create a new instance for the email communication type with the associated classification and mapping.